-On the next step, we constructed a connected graph over $\mathbb{R}^2$ space encompassing the safe samples in green color shown in Fig.\ref{fig:shortest}(a).
-By applying unsupervised K-Nearest Neighbor algorithm\cite{knn} for finding nearest family of vertices in the safe manifold space, we created here a connected graph network which accelerates any shortest path routing algorithm to traverse on transformed low-dimensional manifold sample.
-As shown in Fig.\ref{fig:shortest}(a), while creating connected graphs, sub-networks are created automatically inside the safe manifold as nearest neighboring algorithm only assists to create connected network at closest distance.
-This generation of disparate sub-networks violates highly the notion of complete path routing from any random node to another random node on the fully connected network.
-To confirm a dense connection, we artificially sample points in same $\mathbb{R}^2$ space as a grid mesh over the $\mathbb{R}^2$ space.
-By tuning the level of sparsity in creating the grid of artificial points, we can easily sample denser artificial points to create densely connected network.
-With our trained decoder part of VAE, we can stamp these artificial points as safe/colliding sample points which is shown in Fig.\ref{fig:shortest}(c).
-From the resemblance of classified points between Fig.\ref{fig:manifold} and Fig.\ref{fig:shortest}(c), it is also confirmed that global structure of the manifold space is successfully preserved on account of artificially sampled points and their respective transformation to high-dimensional representation.
-Here, it should be mentioned that Fig.\ref{fig:shortest} is drawn over only $10k$ samples only to create a visibly clear image of connected network and sampled points.
-The overall learning happens with help of total collected and transformed low latent sample representation.
-Now, we obtained a densely connected network over all safe samples which guarantees that our elementary routed path can be presumed to be a safer trajectory.
-To sample the shortest path over the connected network, we have incorporated here a very well-known shortest path routing algorithm--Dijkstra's algorithm.
+Each input sample in DAMON's high-dimensional space comprises the joint angle vector for the robotic manipulator in operation, the 3D coordinate location of the closest point on the obstacle mesh, and a collision flag $I_F$.
+Our Variational Autoencoder (VAE) learns a topological manifold representation $\mathcal{Z}\in\mathbb{R}^2$ from this high-dimensional space.
+As illustrated in Fig.~\ref{fig:manifold}, the latent space manifold representation exhibits visually contrasting clusters based on the binary level of the collision flag.
+Next, we construct a connected graph, $G_b$, over the $\mathbb{R}^2$ space that contains only the collision-free samples.
+By applying the unsupervised $K$-Nearest Neighbor algorithm~\cite{knn} to locate the nearest family of vertices in the collision-free manifold space, we create a connected graph that accelerates any shortest path routing algorithm to traverse on a transformed low-dimensional manifold graph.
+We further divide the large graph, $G_b$, into several subgraphs, $G_s$, where each $G_s$ is associated with its own obstacle information embedded in the top layer $G_t$ of the hierarchical graph structure.
+As depicted in Fig.\ref{fig:shortest}(a), disconnected sub-networks are automatically generated inside the safe manifold while creating connected graphs, as the nearest neighboring algorithm only helps to create a connected network at the closest distance.
+This sub-network generation violates the notion of a complete path routing from any random node to another random node on the fully connected network.
+To ensure dense connectivity, we artificially sample points in the same $\mathbb{R}^2$ space as a grid mesh over the learned $\mathbb{R}^2$ space.
+By adjusting the level of sparsity in creating the grid of artificial points, we can easily sample denser artificial points to create a densely connected network.
+With the decoder part of our trained VAE, we can label these artificial points as safe/colliding sample points, as shown in Fig.\ref{fig:shortest}(c).
+Furthermore, with decoded high-dimensional points, we can label these artificial points to their nearest obstacle node of $G_t$ and include them in the associated subgraph networks.